Tempi'po'op (Rock Writing) Trail

 for a road on the left.
 It will turn to gravel.
 Pass the first step-over

-trail access (no parking here) and drive a little further.
+trail access on your right (just after dipping through Graveyard Wash) and drive a little further.
 Parking is

 contained inside a wooden rail fence on your left (N37 08.125 W113 40.317).

-Directly across the road is a step-over to the Fishhook Trail.
+Directly across the road is a step-over to the Fishhook Trail and

 Anasazi Valley Trailhead: Drive all the way through Santa Clara and